-The Arecibo summer Research Experience for Undegraduates program is an absolute hoot.
+While I've also supervised week-long projects at Green Bank (West Virginia) and Ondrejov (Czech Republic), my main experience at project supervision comes from the Arecibo summer Research Experience for Undegraduates program, which was an absolute hoot.
 Basically you find a dozen or so of the finest undergraduates money can buy and stick them on a tropical island for ten weeks.
 First they get blasted by a week of non-stop lectures, then they spend the rest of the summer learning directly from a researcher how to do real, practical research.
 Even if they're working with old data, all the students get to use the telescope at least once, and often much more.

 From the researchers' point of view, the REU programme is intense.
 Undegraduates usually have little background knowledge about what they'll be studying, and often zero knowledge of the practical day-to-day tools they'll be using.
 This means the supervision can easily take up 100% of a researcher's time.
 And no-one minds, because it's fun.
 While I was at Arecibo I supervised three students over three summers (one the first year, two the second - one of whom returned for the third year) in conjunction with Robert Minchin.